AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Methodology

 The response to fine-tuning is spatially non-uniform.
 While 22.7\% of basins experience notable declines in performance ($\Delta \mathrm{KGE}' < -0.1$, defined as the change in $\mathrm{KGE}'$ between the fine-tuned and pre-trained models), these are outweighed by improvements in previously poorly performing catchments, where the mean increase in $\mathrm{KGE}'$ among significantly improved basins is 1.75.

-This asymmetry confirms that fine-tuning acts primarily as an operational stabilizer: it mitigates severe forecast-induced errors at the cost of minor degradations in already well-calibrated basins.
-Together, these results motivate the explicit separation between physics-consistent pre-training on reanalysis data and forecast-aligned fine-tuning as a practical strategy for managing distributional drift between reanalysis and operational meteorological forcing streams.
+This asymmetry suggests that fine-tuning acts primarily as an operational stabiliser: it mitigates severe forecast-induced errors at the cost of minor degradations in already well-calibrated basins.
+The operational significance of this trade-off depends on the relative importance of the affected basins, and future work could explore selective or basin-weighted fine-tuning strategies.
+Together, these results motivate the explicit separation between pre-training on internally consistent reanalysis data and forecast-aligned fine-tuning as a practical strategy for managing distributional drift between reanalysis and operational meteorological forcing streams.

-During operational inference, the LT1 forcings are replaced with increasing lead times (1 to 9 days).
-Results for this setting are shown in Sections \ref{subsec:flood_event_perf} and \ref{subsec:benchmarking_google}.